0xAliHn/kotlin-for-android-developers/how_to_define_a_class.md

 # How to define a class

-If you want to define a class, you only need to use the `class` keyword.
+If you want to declare a class, you just need to use the keyword `class` :.
 ```kotlin
 class MainActivity{

 }
 ```

-It has a default unique constructor.
-We'll learn to create other extra constructors in special cases in a future lesson, but keep in mind that most of the time you only need this default constructor.
-You only need to write its parameters after the class name.
-If this class does not have any content you can omit curly braces:
+Classes have a unique default constructor.
+We’ll see that we can create extra constructors for some exceptional cases, but keep in mind that most situations only require a single constructor.
+Parameters are written just after the name.
+Brackets are not required if the class doesn’t have any content:

 ```kotlin
 class Person(name: String, surname: String)
 ```

-So where is the function of the constructor?
-You can write in the `init` block:
+Where’s the body of the constructor then?
+You can declare an  `init` block:
 ```kotlin
 class Person(name: String, surname: String) {
     init{